muxi-ai/cli/docs/guides/llm.md

 ## Model Order

-Models are automatically ordered in formation.yaml:
+Models are automatically ordered in the formation config:
 1. Text
 2. Vision
 3. Audio